dfsnow/sno.ws/content/writing/2021-08-30-favorite-digital-things.md

 - [I Wish My Web Server Were in the Corner of My Room](https://interconnected.org/home/2022/10/10/servers) - Mix virtual and physical
 - [The Infrastructure of a One-Man SaaS](https://anthonynsimon.com/blog/one-man-saas-architecture/) - Load balancing and AWS and K8s
 - [Kaminsky DNS Vulnerability](http://www.unixwiz.net/techtips/iguide-kaminsky-dns-vuln.html) - ♥ The most engaging thing ever written on DNS
+- [The Local Minima of Suckiness](https://vickiboykis.com/2021/08/05/the-local-minima-of-suckiness/) - How I think about teaching and learning coding
 - [The Rise of User-Hostile Software](https://den.dev/blog/user-hostile-software/) - Software now is better for devs, worse for users
 - [Teaching Programming](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006023) - Extremely helpful tips for teaching a class how to code
 - [The Tech Stack of a One-Man SaaS](https://panelbear.com/blog/tech-stack/) - Tools and frameworks oh my